New and useful content will be added to our network, and may even end up on the Learn Crypto feed.

 Paper wallets are permanently offline so are the ultimate cold wallet but are a very low-tech approach to storing funds.
 They need to be properly protected from loss/damage - such as lamination - with adequate copies.
 They simply offer storage, in order to send/receive or monitor value, you’ll need one of the wallet options.

-Though Paper Wallets are the ultimate cold wallet, you still need the internet to create them and a recent scam with a major paper wallet provider highlights that danger.
+Though Paper Wallets are the ultimate cold wallet, if you use the internet to create them, they are still vulnerable to theft and a recent scam with a major paper wallet provider highlights that danger.

-Though it may seem like there is a lot of information to digest around securing and storing your crypto, the most common route for beginners is as follows:
+Though it may seem like there is a lot of information to digest around securing and storing your crypto, the most common route for beginners who want to buy crypto is as follows:

 New and useful content will be added to our network, and may even end up on the Learn Crypto feed.